abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 because he's a worthy monk to pay respects to.

-When we reflect back on the discourse that the Buddha gave on the highest blessings, one blessing he points to is *g**āravo ca nivāto ca,* the qualities of respectfulness and humility.
+When we reflect back on the discourse that the Buddha gave on the highest blessings, one blessing he points to is *gāravo ca nivāto ca,* the qualities of respectfulness and humility.
 These are qualities that bring forth the highest blessings.
 They engender the sense of not having to carry the burden of a sense of self all the time—which *is* an